Cais/bns-support/readme.txt

 == Description ==

-Simple display of useful support information in the sidebar.
-Easy to copy and paste details, such as: the blog name; WordPress version; name of installed theme; and, active plugins list.
-Help for those that help.
-The information is only viewable by logged-in readers; and, by optional default, the blog administrator(s) only.
+Displays useful technical support information in a widget area (sidebar); or, via a shortcode on a post or page.
+The displayed details are easy to share by copying and pasting.
+Information available includes such things as the web site URL; the WordPress version; the current theme; a list of active plugins ... and much more.
+This is help for those that help.
+NB: The information is only viewable by logged-in users, and by default, only the site administrator(s).

 == Installation ==